tkreyche/I75W-Raymarine-Autopilot/README.md

 LED matrix display can use a lot of power, but that's dependent on the display size and how many LEDs are turned on.
 For a text-only display the power consumption is reasonable, about TK.
 The display is capable of fancy graphics but this version doesn't have any.
 Pimoroni has examples.

 This project requires that you have a Signal K server, typically running on a Raspbery Pi.
-Tillerpilots send data using the Seatalk1 protocol, and this must be sent to Signal K server.
-There are several options:
+The tillerpilot sends data using the Seatalk1 protocol to the Signal K server.
+There are several connection options:
-1) Use an optoisolater to send data to a Raspbery Pi port - this is described in the Signal K documentation, and is simple.
+1) Use an optoisolater to hard-wire the Tillerpilot to a Raspbery Pi port - this is described in the Signal K documentation, and is simple.
-2) Use a MacArthur Hat, which has a Seatalk1 port.
+2) Use a MacArthur Hat, which has a Seatalk1 port, also hard-wired.
 3) Send the data wireless to the Signal K server from a NautiControl ST Wirelss module.
 TK needs to be tested.